seinecle/linux-security-tutorials/docs/generated-slides/subdir/gf-en_temp_slides.md

 :revnumber: 1.0
 :example-caption!:

+//ST: !
+'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

+== System
 == !
-'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

 - I use Debian, version 8.7 (http://www.pontikis.net/blog/five-reasons-to-use-debian-as-a-server[why?])
 - Vi is used as a text editor in the following

 == Installing the JDK 8
+== !
+//ST: Installing the JDK 8

 Create a new file: